 In 1880 the record was forwarded to the Prosecution for Kelly's trial, with instructions that the photographs were to be returned to Chief Commissioner Nicolson.

-SOME TASMANIAN EXAMPLES: Thomas Nevin at the Hobart Gaol
+The Tasmanian Example: Thomas J. Nevin at the Hobart Gaol

 Geary, James, arraigned and photographed at Supreme Court Hobart 1-3 December 1874